 The grain of truth as Thorpe sees it is this: the “gay voice” is a stereotype as much as it is a cultural phenomenon, tracing a long history of gay male appropriation of female culture.
 Characterized by the effeminate pitch of a man’s voice, perhaps accompanied by a lisp or accentuated by the crisp articulation of certain consonants like P, T, and K, vocal inflection is not a scientific indicator of a man’s homosexuality, even though it has been construed as a signifier for it.

-“It is really important to remember that the gay voice is only a stereotype, and, while there is a grain of truth to it, it’s not the whole truth.”
 When someone “sounds gay” what we’re actually saying is that he sounds effeminate.
 A multi-year research study conducted by University of Toronto linguistic professors Henry Rogers, Greg Jacobs, and Ron Smyth and published in 2003 demonstrates that certain characteristics associated with the “gay voice”—the precise articulation of consonants and the elongation and softening of vowels—are learned and adopted through social interactions, including the watching and imitation of voices on film and TV.

 Even so, effeminacy does not directly correlate with homosexuality.
 In the same study, the researchers found that only 62% of respondents could accurately guess sexual orientation by voice patterns alone.
 “The straightest-sounding voice in the study was in fact a gay man,” Rogers later told University of Toronto Magazine, “and the sixth gayest-sounding voice was a straight man.”